Vancouver Island is only some 90 minutes away from Vancouver on Canada’s Pacific coast, making it super popular for summer getaways.

 If we ever find ourselves on Vancouver Island again, we’ll definitely head there.

-If you want a more realistic road trip itinerary for exploring the south of Vancouver Island, check out Rhonda’s Vancouver Island trip on Travel?
-Yes Please!.
-Gemma also has some ideas on three different Vancouver Island itineraries.
+If you want a more realistic road trip itinerary for exploring the south of Vancouver Island, check out Gemma’s ideas on three different Vancouver Island itineraries.